LSeu-Open/AIEnhancedWork/Tutorials/integrating-ai-models-into-ide.md

-# Integrating AI Models into Your Integrated Development Environment (IDE)
+# Integrating AI Models into Your Integrated Development Environment (IDE) (IN PROGRESS)